It really is, All About the Light

 This is the most obvious property of light.
 How bright is it?
 How dark is it? (this is the ‘glass half full / half empty’ aspect of photography).
 The intensity of the light will directly affect how you will expose the photo.
 Think of how you have to expose your image for a snowy landscape on a sunny day versus exposing for a sunset.
 Intensity of light can also vary – how much less light is there when the sun goes behind a cloud?
 How is it different when your subject is on the beach compared to in a forest?
 Indoors, the intensity can be controlled by a flash unit or location to a window.
 Your camera has a built in sensor to determine the intensity of light and calculate what it thinks is a good exposure.
 How this is done will depend on the particular model of camera you are using.
 Some are more advanced than others and do a better job in more situations.

 The photos below show the same iris shot with a flash, but at two different settings.
-Notice the flower on the left is duller and lacks contrast, while the flower on the right has more highlights and shadows as well as deeper saturation of colours.
+Notice the flower on the left is duller and lacks contrast, while the flower on the right has more highlights and shadows as well as deeper saturation of colors.
 In this example the camera’s setting were consistent, but the amount light produced by the flash changed.

 When shooting, keep in mind that the light can change in brightness.
 This will also affect your shadows.
 Think of a park on a sunny day.
 In bright sun, you get lots of light and harsh shadows.
 When the cloud blocks the sun, you get less light and smoother shadows.
 If you move under a tree in bright sunlight, you can get a mix of bright light and dark shadows.